-11 Rugby Stars Who Have Flexed Their Muscles For Our Cover Over The Years
+11 Rugby Players Who Flexed Their Muscles For Our Cover Over The Years

-These game-changers know what it takes to be MH fit.
+These rugby players and game-changers know what it takes to be MH fit.
 They’ve set the bar high for future cover guys.
 Use their professional secrets from the past decade to lift your fitness game.

 Siya Kolisi – March 2014